simransummermalik/quantum-xor/README.md

 - if this seems like it is taking forever that is because the plotting step is doing 400,000 quantum evaluations so each grid point (200 by 200) calls a circut so it crawls

 - this is quite a bit heavy on ram and cpu but should work fine on your laptops

+- after running this took about 10~15 minutes